 Specific requirements

-6.18 A capitalisation issue must not be presented in a manner in lieu of a dividend.
+6.23 A capitalisation issue must not be presented in a manner in lieu of the declaration of a dividend and where holders of securities are not entitled to elect to receive a cash payment.

-6.19 An announcement or circular, for a capitalisation issue/scrip dividend does not require JSE approval, but must be approved by the sponsor.
+6.24 A circular for a capitalisation issue/scrip dividend does not require JSE approval, but must be approved by the sponsor.

 Announcement